aggregat4/dendriform/README.md

 ## Architectural Strategies

-### Direct DOM Manipulation

-The view layer consists of direct DOM manipulation with some assitance by RE:DOM to render the main components.
+### View Layer

+The view layer uses (lit-html)[http://example.com] to render components.
+This approach does not use virtual dom and instead uses on the fly diffing against the actual dom to incrementally update it.
 The program started out with a virtual DOM based diffing approach (using Maquette) but that turned out to have unpredictable performance characteristics and did not offer the amount of control over selection and cursor placement that we required.

 This program is special in that it is basically a giant tree based structural text editor.
 Everything is directly editable and can be manipulated and responses need to be as fast as possible so as not to get into the way of the editing experience.

-We may move to an even lower level approach than RE:DOM as we currently don't have efficient in-place updates for large changes to the tree.
-We will investigate using `incremental-dom` for this.

 View code is all in `src/ts/view`.
 The main component is the tree itself in `tree-component.ts`, it consists of recursively nested nodes that are rendered with `node-component.ts`.